Car and Motor Insurance FAQ

 Does my Motor Policy cover me automatically when I go abroad?

-Do you have a special scheme for young drivers?
+Do you have a special policy for young drivers?

-The premium for young drivers can be very expensive, so we have come up with a special scheme for them known as “Boosh”.
+The premium for young drivers can be very expensive, so we have come up with a special policy for them known as “Boosh”.
 Click here for more info.

 What do I need to do to report an incident?